SEODesignLab/SEODesignLab/README.md

 - 👋 Hi, I’m SEODesignLabᵍᵐ, LLC
 - 👀 I’m interested in ...Web2 & Web3
 - 🌱 I’m currently learning ...
-Blockchain & Smart Contracts
+Full Stack Smart Contracts on the blockchain for dev/mainnet
 - 💞️ I’m looking to collaborate on ...
 Blockchain Projects
 - 📫 How to reach me ... https://linktr.ee/xzin